 Think about whether a piece of gated content will help to move prospects through the sales funnel to become customers.
 But don’t guess; use analytics to measure the success of your gated content in driving conversions.
 We’ll explain more about conversion tracking later in this guide.

 Finally, gated content isn’t right for every business.
 While the content gating strategy can work well for businesses producing lots of content, if you’ve got a more hands-on business, like say an electrician, it might not be right for you.

 Now that we’ve looked in more detail at what content gating is, let’s look at some best practices.

 First, create content that’s valuable enough to provide a real incentive to your target customers to provide their information.
 Our guide to creating a lead magnet will help you craft content that’s:

 - Valuable enough to opt-in, share, and reference

 Alternatively, as we’ve said, you can gate a piece of existing content, like a blog post.
 We’ll show you how to do that later in this guide.

 Build a Gated Content Landing Page

-Next, build a landing page where people will opt in for your gated content.
+Next, build a landing page where people will opt-in for your locked content.
 You’ll need to include: